Partial stellar tidal disruption events and their rates: Modelling of the partial disruption rates

 \subsection{Methods and numerical approach}

 In order to specialize our treatment to a given astrophysical system, we set up a model (as detailed below) and we compute all the relevant quantities for performing our rate estimates relying on the \textit{Phaseflow} Fokker-Planck integrator \citep{Vasiliev2017}, part of the AGAMA toolkit \citep[][]{Vasiliev2019}.
 This very efficient integrator handles isotropic and spherically symmetric stellar systems\footnote{\textit{Phaseflow} evolves the 1-D Fokker-Planck equation in the energy space, thus assuming the angular momentum distribution readjusts instantaneously to its relaxed, equilibrium profile at each step.
 This approximation may not be always optimal \citep[][]{Broggi2022} but it renders the runs computationally much cheaper.
 More in general, additional physical processes as star formation (together with the shuffling in the galactic orbits induced by supernova kicks, \citealt{Bortolas2017, Bortolas2019}), the presence of a stellar disc in spite of a spherical distribution of stars \citep[][]{Souza-Lima2020}, as well as the presence of a central binary MBH \citep{Lezhnin2016, Li2017,Bortolas2018} may affect the rate estimates; these complex processes cannot be taken into account with our approach and require a more sophisticated modelling.}; it solves the coupled system of Poisson and orbit-averaged Fokker–Planck one-dimensional equations (depending only on the energy or -- to be more precise -- on the phase volume of states within a given energy) for the potential, the density, and the distribution function.
 It allows to obtain the time evolution of the system as a result of two-body relaxation and stellar accretion by the MBH.
 This integrator has been successfully employed to track the rates of TDEs \citep[][]{Bortolas2022} and EMRIs \citep[][]{Pestoni2021}, systems dominated by primordial black holes \citep[][]{Zhu2018,Stegmann2020}, and nuclear stellar clusters \citep[][]{Generozov2018, Emami2020}.
 For more details on the implementation see \citet{Vasiliev2017}.
 Our strategy consists of initialising the stellar systems and their central MBH as described below, and using \textit{Phaseflow} to extract the relevant quantities; for simplicity, we limit our analysis to a monochromatic population of 1~$\msun{}$ stars.
 We set the Coulomb logarithm that tunes the effects of two-body relaxation equal to $\ln\Lambda=\ln(0.4M_\bullet/\msun{})$ (\citealt{Spitzer1971}).
+We stress here that for the purpose of the present paper, we do not evolve the stellar systems through time; instead, our estimated event rates are associated to the profiles chosen as initial conditions.\footnote{ More specifically, \textit{PhaseFlow} provides us with the diffusion coefficients, orbital time, angular momentum associated to a circular orbit, distribution function; all those quantities are obtained as a function of $E$.
+With those, we can compute the PTDE and TTDE rates as a function of each ($E, \mathcal{R}$) through Eq. \ref{eq:R}--\ref{eq:Rlc}, \ref{eq:alpha}--\ref{eq:delta_rep}. }